pdiemert/sally/README.md

 An id for the worker processes, every SLAVE has a unique worker id

+##Options##
-**options** is an object that can have similar properties to SSA with the additional:
+An object that can have similar properties to SSA with the additional:

 ####params
 Parameters sent to all suites context